Jumpat/SegmentAnythingin3D/README.md

 python render.py -m <path to the pre-trained 3DGS model> --target scene
 ```

+# Acknowledge
+The code is built based on [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) and [Segment Anything](https://github.com/facebookresearch/segment-anything).
+We also borrow the implementation of 3D-GS depth rendering (i.e., submodule/diff-gaussian-rasterization-depth) from [here](https://github.com/ashawkey/diff-gaussian-rasterization).
+We thank them all for their great work.

 # Citation
 If you find this project helpful for your research, please consider citing our paper and giving a ⭐.